mvgentil/estudos/Java/README.md

-#Java Studies // Estudos em Java
+# Java Studies // Estudos em Java
-this repository was created for registring my studies in Java and Objected Oriented Programming
+this repository was created for registering my studies in Java and Objected Oriented Programming